 The Royal Literary Fund Fellow's job is simple, on paper.
 We are professional authors who are paid by the RLF to spend two days a week, in term time, for a year, supporting academic writing across the whole of an academic institution.
-Most are universities, but conservatoires and art schools also have RLF Fellows, and the students who come range from first years who've never written an essay to postgrads in the very middle of the PhD muddle.
-Their problems can be anything from "What does 'critically analyse' mean?" to "I need a Distinction or I won't get funding".
-I am cooking up a post of my Ten Top Tips for Academic Writing but, meanwhile, here's a tweaked version of a piece I wrote for the RLF Fellow's own forum, about my first impressions of the post.
-And since then I've set out my Twenty Top Tips for Academic Writing, which have emerged from my experience.
+Most are universities, but conservatoires and art schools also have RLF Fellows, and the students who come range from first years who've never written an essay to postgrads in the very middle of the PhD muddle, and staff struggling with a presentation.
+Their problems can be anything from "What does "critically analyse' mean?" to "I need a Distinction or I won't get funding".
+And since I've blogged my Twenty Top Tips for Academic Writing, this is more about what being a Fellow is actually like.

 Unlike some brand-new, nervous RLF Fellows, I was already familiar with the institution: Goldsmith’s is a small, compact campus three urban miles from home.
 It’s only concerned with the arts, humanities and social sciences, and I did my own PhD in Creative Writing there not so long ago.
 I also taught there for a year, so today’s undergraduates, from those who live and breathe Theory, to those whose sentences would be impressive in a nine year old, aren’t too much of a shock.